'Top Rope Climbing: How To Belay' is part of the book - Rock Climbing Basics: The Beginner's Guide.

 There are 3 main techniques that you'll need to master to top rope belay safely:

 Note: The descriptions on the following pages assume that you’re right-handed (i.e: your right hand never leaves the brake rope).
 Feel free to switch right and left hands if it works better for you.

 The Angle of Separation

-The angle of separation between the rope strands determines how much friction is produced.
+To safely operate a belay device, you must first understand the angle of separation.
+This is the angle between the rope strands which determines how much friction is produced.
 More friction makes it easier to hold a fall.

 Little friction is produced when approaching 0 degrees.
-It is impossible to hold fall in this position.
+In this position, you have very little control over the belay and it is impossible to hold a fall.

 Some friction is generated as the angle increases to 90 degrees.
 Depending on the design of your device, this is a good angle for taking in rope.

 At the maximum angle of 180 degrees, enough friction is generated to control the full force of a fall.
 This is the most effective lock-off position.

 To hold a climber's weight on the rope, you need to 'lock off' the belay device.
 Remember that the climber could fall off without warning, so you have to be ready to catch them at any point.